 3. Crimps, Curls and Perms

-The long, straight, sleek hair of the 1970's was replaced by an overwhelmingly curly majority during the 1980's.
+The long, straight, sleek hair of the 1970s was replaced by an overwhelmingly curly majority during the 1980s.
 Those blessed with naturally curly hair teased it and hair sprayed it to incredible heights, while those born with straight hair did everything in their power to achieve a more curly look.
-Thus, the permanent wave - a process of chemically altering hair in order to make small, tight curls - was born.
-More commonly known as the "perm," the look became insanely popular amongst youths and older adults alike.
+Thus, the permanent wave—a process of chemically altering hair in order to make small, tight curls—was suddenly en vogue again.
+More commonly known as the "perm," the look became insanely popular among trendy teenagers and older adults alike.

-The 1980's saw the rise of Punk culture, with new genres of music and new waves of teens opting for tough-looking, leather, ripped and studded clothing and wildly colored and styled hair.
+Although it began in London in the late 1970s, the '80s really saw the rise of punk culture, with new genres of music and new waves of teens opting for tough-looking, leather, ripped and studded clothing and wildly colored and styled hair.
 Bleached hair became popular, along with spikes, mohawks and innovative uses of hair color.
-The look, though not entirely mainstream, became much more widely accepted as more and more young people sought to express their individuality through a unique sense of style.
+The look, though not entirely mainstream, became much more widely accepted as more young people sought to express their individuality through a unique sense of style.

 5. Jheri Curls

-Invented in the 1970's by hairdresser Jheri Redding, the Jheri Curl (also spelled Jerry or Jeri Curl) grew in popularity when international superstar Michael Jackson donned the look in the 1980's.
+Invented in the 1970s by hairdresser Jheri Redding, the Jheri Curl (also spelled Jerry or Jeri Curl) grew in popularity when international superstar Michael Jackson donned the wet look in the 1980s.
 The style involved a two-part application process that first softened hair, and then set the curls, resulting in a glossy, loose look.

 6. Ponytails with Scrunchies